 ChBE Senior Named Merrill Presidential Scholar

-The Merrill Presidential Scholars Program honors the University of Maryland’s most successful rising seniors and their mentors from both the University faculty and their K-12 education.
-Each year, scholars and their mentors are recognized in a special ceremony, and teachers and faculty participate in a workshop designed to strengthen relationships between the university and K-12 schools.
-To continue the legacy of academic excellence and mentoring, scholarships are awarded in the K-12 mentors' names to new first year students from their respective high schools or school districts.
+The Philip Merrill Presidential Scholars Program honors the most successful rising seniors from each of the university's schools and colleges, as well as their mentors from both the university faculty and their precollege education.
+The scholars' mentors participate in a workshop designed to strengthen relationships between the university and K-12 schools.
+To continue the legacy of academic excellence and mentoring, scholarships are awarded in the precollege teachers' names to new first year UMD students from their respective high schools or school districts.

 For More Information:

 Visit the Philip Merrill Presidential Scholars Program web site

 See Juchen Guo, Ann Sun, Chunsheng Wang.
 "A porous silicon–carbon anode with high overall capacity on carbon fiber current collector," Electrochemistry Communications 12 (2010) 981–984.